↑

 Can of tuna + blueberries

-A quick final word of advice when you make healthy snacks for people on-the-go:
+A quick final word of advice when you make healthy snacks for people on the go:

-When I first started eating healthier I struggled with healthy snack ideas.
+When I first started eating healthier, I struggled with healthy snack ideas.

-I worried I was eating the wrong foods because I thought there were special ‘snack’ foods, and I had a hard time coming up with creative but easy, snack options.
-I struggled with making quick tasty snacks for my busy family members, going in all different directions.
+I worried I was eating the wrong foods because I thought there were special ‘snack’ foods, and I had difficulty creating creative but easy snack options.

-So commit to eating healthier snacks.
-Start by writing down two of your favorite you remembered or thought of after reading the foods in this post.
+Start by writing down two of your favorites you remembered or thought of after reading the foods in this post.

 Now, put them on your grocery list.